 Over the years that they have been publishing articles on bike helmets, Consumer Reports has gotten better test results with the mid-level helmets rather than the priciest ones.
 Manufacturers who did not want to use expensive construction techniques compensated by reducing the vents and making the cheap helmets thicker and a little softer.
 Lab testing done for us in 2009 showed, however, that the cheap helmets have larger vents now, and for the samples tested there was no real difference in performance in either hard hits or lesser impacts that might produce concussions.
 That has caused us to rethink recommendations on finding softer foam helmets.

 If you can still find a thicker helmet with less dense foam you would not give up severe impact protection.
 As long as the CPSC standards sticker is inside, the helmet will be designed to the same maximum impact standard as the other models in the store, and probably won't exceed it by a much wider margin than other helmets.
 No manufacturer can identify a helmet as appropriate for seniors, or softer-landing, because they are afraid of being sued by a senior who was injured in the helmet.

 If you get too cheap, the fit systems are sometimes really poor.
-When we checked out the $10 helmets at Wal-Mart and Target we found that the buckles did not hold well, and the straps would loosen on the first ride.
+When we checked out the $10 helmets at Wal-Mart and Target, and the $5 ones at Five Under, we found that the buckles did not hold well, and the straps would loosen on the first ride.
 They can be sewn into place, but there is really no excuse for that.
-The same stores had $15 helmets that had better fitting systems, and still did not have extreme vents or super-hard foam.
+Some of the same stores had $15 helmets that had better fitting systems, and still did not have extreme vents or super-hard foam.
 The easiest to fit are Bell's True Fit models, running about $20 to $25.

 We wish we had lab test data to make specific brand and model recommendations, but we don't, except for the periodic Consumer Reports articles.
 Those rate only a tiny fraction of what's on the market, but you can look at our report on the most recent article.